chhylp123/BitMapperBS/README.md

     cd BitMapperBS/for_old_machine_sse4.2
     make

-(4) (update on October 10, 2018) In some cases, BitMapperBS cannot build index successfully, for example, report: "sh: 1: ./psascan: not found".
+(4) (update on October 10, 2018) In some rare cases, BitMapperBS cannot build index successfully, for example, report: "sh: 1: ./psascan: not found".
 This is because BitMapperBS utlizes psascan to build FM-index, and pscan (binary file) cannot be compiled from source code automatically.
 In this case, please compile pscan manually (https://www.cs.helsinki.fi/group/pads/pSAscan.html), and copy it to the folder of BitMapperBS.